Walter Benjamin: Dreams

 Edited with text by Burkhardt Lindner

-With a preface by Caroline Adler and Jacob Bard-Rosenberg
+With a preface by Caroline Adler, Jacob Bard-Rosenberg and Olga Schubert

 Though published during his lifetime, Walter Benjamin’s dream notes and theoretical reflections on dreams are collected here for the first time in a single volume.